 EMC CPD Online: Stuart Hall, ‘New Ethnicities’ and Why Race and the Media Matters

 In this presentation I revisit one of Stuart Hall’s most important essays ’New Ethnicities’, originally given as a conference paper at the Institute of Contemporary Arts in 1987.
 While Hall had tackled the question of race prior to this talk, ’New Ethnicities' marked a turning point for the way it began to centralise questions of cultural identity, race and popular culture.
-However despite the impact of this paper upon the study of race, representation and media and British media studies more broadly, this approach has fallen out of favour in recent times.
+However, despite the impact of this paper on the study of race, representation and media and British media studies more broadly, this approach has fallen out of favour in recent times.
 Or at least it has not lived up to its original promise.
-In this presentation I argue why 'New Ethnicities' still matters and explore what it can bring to the study of race and ethnicity in contemporary media culture.
+In this presentation I argue that 'New Ethnicities' still matters and explore what it can bring to the study of race and ethnicity in contemporary media culture.